sqrhead/printfcp/README.md

 # DESCRIPTION
 - GOAL : Imitate printf behaviour
 - BRIEF OVERVIEW :
-    I loop on the <format> string
+    - I loop on the <format> string.
-    If it finds a flag i print the corresponding format that return its length Then i keep looping until it ends and return the len If it fails -1 is returned
+    - If it finds a flag i print the corresponding format that return its length.
+    - Then i keep looping until it ends and return the len.
+    - If it fails -1 is returned.
 # INSTRUCTIONS
 - To Compile : make
 - To Run : remove the commented main and cc *.c after you need to ./a.out